 High School Piano

-As a high school piano student at the University of North Carolina School of the Arts you will be part of a renowned program that educates you to be a versatile artist, ready for the challenges and rigors of a college program.
+As a student in the high school piano program at the University of North Carolina School of the Arts you will be part of a renowned program that educates you to be a versatile artist, ready for the challenges and rigors of a college program.

 High School Diploma